lynnlim7/QF635_Market_Microstructure/README.md

 To run this project, you'll need to have [Docker](https://docs.docker.com/get-docker/) installed.

-It uses the following components :
+It uses the following components (started via docker) :

 1. Redis
 2. PostgresSQL (database)